edhowland/PythonResources/README.md

 ### Additional material  in Lecture 9

-The beginnig of the Lecture 9 video contains 2 additioonal mini-lectures
+The beginning of the Lecture 9 video contains 2 additioonal mini-lectures

 - Debugging
 - Python style.